acrolinx/platform-api/term-api.md

 Required privileges:

-- for all terminology service API methods, the user must have at least the "Access API-based terminology applications" privilege
+- for all terminology service API methods, the user must have at least the `Access API-based terminology applications` privilege

 ### Configuration

-Before invoking one of the Terminology API services for the result format MultiTerm, the Core Platform must be configured correctly.
-This includes that there are XSL transformations from ACTIF to MultiTerm XML and MultiTerm Definition XDT.
+Before invoking one of the Terminology API services for the result format SDL MultiTerm, the Core Platform must be configured correctly.
+This includes that there are XSL transformations from ACTIF to SDL MultiTerm XML and SDL MultiTerm Definition XDT.
 The needed XSL style sheets will be available as part of the Core Platform resources.

-The availability of those resources can be checked in Acrolinx Dashboard under \"Terminology" -> \"Import and Export" ->
+The availability of those resources can be checked in the Acrolinx Dashboard on `Terminology -> Import and Export -> Import/Export -> Custom File Format`.
-\"Import/Export" -> \"Custom File Format".

 ### Media/Content Types

 Except for application-specific XML data (ACTIF resp.
-MultiTerm XML/XDT data), request and response data is usually either plain text or in JSON format.
+SDL MultiTerm XML/XDT data), request, and response data is usually either plain text or in JSON format.
 The encoding is usually assumed to be UTF-8.

 With some service methods, you can control the format of the return values by means of the standard HTTP `Accept` header.